How LA's Dangerous Sidewalks Could be Fixed a Lot Faster

 "It was scary because it was so quick," Mrs. Clay told NBC4.
 "I was worried about breaking a bone that wouldn't heal."

-In fact, the LA's Public Works Department told the I-Team it has no record of any repairs ever done on the sidewalks outside the 77 year-old Wilfandel Club--the city's first club for women of color--leaving them riddled with dangerous cracks.
+In fact, the LA Public Works Department told the I-Team it has no record of any repairs ever done on the sidewalks outside the 77-year-old Wilfandel Club -- the city's first club for women of color -- leaving them riddled with dangerous cracks.

 As the I-Team has found, the city has a backlog of 50,000 complaints about broken sidewalks.